 - 9. Gardeners who do not intend to continue gardening their plot for any reason should promptly notify someone on the Garden Board either verbally or in writing so that the plot may be reassigned to the next person on the waiting list.
 The day your physical address changes to an address out of our area, you must relinquish your plot.
-Contact the President if you wish to complete your current harvest. - Plot holders who sign-up after April 30 will pay a pro-rated gardening fees rounded off to a reasonable dollar amount on a quarterly schedule set by the Treasurer of the Board.
-(February-April 100%, May-July 75%, August-October 50%, November-January25%) - 11.
+Contact the President if you wish to complete your current harvest. - Plot holders who sign-up after May 31 will pay a pro-rated gardening fees rounded off to a reasonable dollar amount on a schedule set by the Treasurer of the Board.
+(January1-May 31 fee- 100%, June 1-December 31 fee- 50%) Discount fee is 50% of that amount. - 11.
 Plot holders do not have any ownership interest in the plots and may not transfer a plot to anyone else, including a family member.
 The transfer of a plot will only be allowed between a husband and wife or domestic partners.
 Garden plots that become available will be re-assigned to new gardeners by the Garden President. - 12.New plot holders are required to complete the Community Garden Registration, Agreement and Waiver form, provide a verification of residence and pay their annual garden fee before they can begin gardening. - 13.
 The registration fee for 2025 will be \$125.00 per plot.
 This is subject to change as expenses increase.
 Fees cover expenses related to water usage, liability insurance, construction, repairs, tool replacement, other materials and additional monthly expenses. - 14.
 Payment of the annual registration fee is to be made by check or money order, payable to "MHCG" or Zelle payment to grow@mhcommunitygarden.org.
 The check gardening fee is to be mailed with the Garden Registration, Waivers & Gardener Agreement and, if necessary, verification of residence to P.O.
 Box 1862, Morgan Hill, CA95038.
 Registration forms and proof of residency are not completed electronically, and must be mailed to the address above.
 Should a gardener's check be returned by the bank, such as for insufficient funds, the gardener shall pay the required plot fee AND the returned check bank service charge by money order within 10 days of receiving notification of the returned check.
 Failure to do so will subject their plot to be assigned to the next waiting list gardener. - Discount Garden Plot Fee

 The Community Garden knows that it is difficult for some garden members to cover all of their monthly expenses.
-There is a discount plot fee program for those who qualify for a maximum of FIVE garden plots at any one time in the garden to maintain the budget amount needed to balance the MHCG budget.
+There is a discount plot fee program for those who qualify.
+Five garden plots are allotted for that purpose in the garden.
+Currently those plots are in use, but when those gardeners move, other gardeners can take those openings.
 The current plot fee reduction is 50% (rounded off to a reasonable dollar amount.)
 The eligibility rule is: